Juhii16/Movie-Recommendation-Engine-Engage-22-/README.md

    · Log in for existing users

-   · Movie recommendation based on movie Searched and genre
+   · Movie recommendation based on movie searched and genre

    · User can further enhance recommendations by setting a minimum IMDb rating